mattermost/mattermost-handbook/company/about-mattermost/README.md

   </thead>
   <tbody>
     <tr>
-      <td style="text-align:left"><b>Mattermost Team Edition</b>
+      <td style="text-align:left"><b>Mattermost Professional</b>
         <br />
-        <br /><em>Audience:</em> Development team that wants to self-host workplace messaging
+        <br /><em>Audience:</em> Development team that wants to build and scale sophisticiated work flows for multiple cross-functional teams to be able to deliver mission critical operations. </td>
-        in private network</td>
       <td style="text-align:left">
-        <p>Our core product is Mattermost Team Edition offered under an open source
+        <p> Mattermost Professional is offered under an open source
           MIT license.
 It&apos;s built for a team of 10 to 50 developers and IT professionals who need to self-host a workplace messaging platform.
 Developer-focused features including web, desktop, and mobile apps, core integrations with DevOps platforms, archiving, search, and extensibility framework are offered in the open source core at no cost.</p>
-        <p>Mattermost Team Edition is packaged as a single Linux binary that&apos;s
+        <p>Mattermost Professional is packaged as a single Linux binary that&apos;s
           straightforward to install and maintain, with automated deployment from public cloud marketplaces including AWS, Azure, VMWare, and GCP.</p>
       </td>
     </tr>
     <tr>
       <td style="text-align:left">
-        <p><b>Mattermost Enterprise Edition</b>
+        <p><b>Mattermost Enterprise </b>
         </p>
-        <p><em>Audience:</em> IT organization needing to self-host workplace messaging
-          in private network for multiple development teams, or other end users in high trust environments</p>
+        <p><em>Audience:</em> Enterprise deployments who need to accelerate mission critical work in complex environments by increasing speed, efficiency and resilience in vital operations while meeting nation-state level security and compliance requirements. </p>
       </td>
       <td style="text-align:left">
-        <p>Mattermost Enterprise Edition is an extended version of Mattermost Team
-          Edition offered under a proprietary license priced with a user-based annual subscription.
-It offers features designed for IT organizations to manage multiple teams of developers and other end users in high trust environments with Single Sign-on, Active Directory/LDAP integration, eDiscovery support, and High Availability deployment configurations.</p>
+        <p>Mattermost Enterprise is an enterprise-grade collaboration system that supports and helps you scale your mission-critical enterprise workflows, meet strict enterprise security, compliance, and privacy requirements, as well as provide executive reporting, dashboards, and productivity metrics.</p>
         <p>Different packages of commercial features are offered based on buyer needs.</p>
       </td>
     </tr>